 MOQ – Minimum Order Quantity – is typically known as the minimum number of finished items Chinese manufacturers are willing to make in a single production run.
 Everyone knows China factories will not manufacture a quantity less than their MOQ, right?
 Not necessarily.

-China manufacturers, just like any company around the world, do not want to pay out money if they are not certain they will get a return on their investment.
+China manufacturers, just like any company around the world, don’t want to pay out money if they aren’t certain they will get an ROI.
 If the product is for a reliable customer who reorders on a regular basis there may be no deposit required.
-However, if the product or customer is new and unknown there is no way for China manufacturers to know if or when there will be a reorder.
-What typically happens in this case is that the factory will be reluctant to put out the money for the overage of material and will ask for an additional deposit to cover that part of the cost.
-That excess material will be kept in the China manufacturer’s factory until such time – a reasonable timeframe, not indefinitely – there is a reorder.
-The excess material is then used and the cost of the excess material will be credited against the current cost of the finished goods.
+However, manufacturers are more reluctant when it comes to new products and new customers.
+Why is this?
+Well, first off, they aren’t certain about reordering with new customers and products.
+And consequently, factories become reluctant about putting out the money for the overage of material.
+They will also ask for an additional deposit to cover that part of the cost.
+And excess material remains in the China manufacturer’s factory until there is a reorder.
+Then, once they use the excess material, they credit the cost against the current cost of the finished goods.

 Is an MOQ Set in Stone?

 An MOQ is, for the most part, set in stone.
-That is due to the fact that Chinese Manufacturers want to make money by manufacturing enough of an item to also cover their cost of the time and expense required to set up the machinery, the tooling, jigs, and to train workers.
+This is because Chinese Manufacturers want to make money by manufacturing enough of an item to also cover their costs.
+Actually, they make enough to cover the time and expense of setting up the machinery, tooling, jigs, and providing training.
 A short production run takes as much time and expense to set up as a large one making the short production run much less profitable.

 There is more to learn about MOQ as well as finding creative ways to lower costs.
 Each company and situation is as different as there are different Chinese manufacturers.

 For more information, contact ITI Manufacturing for help with finding the right China manufacturers.